 |Approve client for onboarding||Customers scored as Low risk, or those High risk but who satisfy EDD screening are approved for onboarding.||Medium - penetrating customer due diligence creates sufficient knowledge of customers to allow automation.|

 McKinsey Global Institute (MGI) research suggests that companies can automate at least 30 percent of the activities in about 60 percent of all occupations by using technologies available today.

 redesigning and automating the KYC process with IPA

 Automating business processes creates opportunities to optimise by assessing each activity’s potential for redesign based on current and emerging technologies.
-Figure 2 shows a redesigned and automated process.
-Robotic process automation is applied to activities shaded in grey.
-The process design remains recognisably familiar, a characteristic of successful implementations of RPA.
+Figure 2 shows a redesigned and automated process. intelligent process automation is applied to activities shaded in grey.
+The process design remains recognisably familiar, a characteristic of successful implementations of IPA.
 Changes include a new activity of Codify KYC policy and automation which has radically changed the productivity of existing activities.

 Figure 2 KYC Process automated with encompass IPA

 In the old process, KYC policies exist as business rules captured in paper or electronic documents which guide the work of KYC operations.
 In practice, this approach creates risk to the firm as the senior risk professionals responsible for creating policies can only be certain their policies are consistently applied in KYC Operations through constant oversight, and such policing proves impossible to maintain, degrading to staff morale and expensive.